-- 7.1 Window 12 is protected externally with a mesh grille in good condition. - 7.2 Window 11 is protected externally with mesh grille in good condition. - 7.3 Window 10 has been protected with polycarbonate sheet fixed with 3 putty/mastic which is unsympathetic and has the potential to trap moisture and alternative fixing method should be investigated. - 7.4 Window 9 has been protected with polycarbonate sheet with screw fixing into mortar joints. - 7.5 Window 7 is protected externally by mesh grille in good condition. - 7.6 Window 6 protected externally with mesh grille in good condition. - 7.7 Window 5 is protected externally by mesh grille which is generally in 3 good condition.
-However the right hand lancet stained glass panels appears to have been damaged following external impact.
-The grille should be repaired or replaced and the stained glass repaired. - 7.8 Window 4 and 3 are protected externally by polycarbonate sheet; 3 consideration should be given to remove for cleaning and re-fixing. - 7.9 Stained glass windows within the spiral stair tower are not protected 2 3 no. have been damaged and require repair.
-Consideration should be given to installing protection. - 7.10 Window 2 is protected externally with mesh grille in good condition. - 7.11 Windows 24, 20 and 19 are protected externally with mesh grilles, 3 consideration should be given to removal to enable cleaning. - 7.12 Window 23 is protected externally by polycarbonate sheet.
-3 Consideration should be given to removal for cleaning.
+- 7.1 Window 12 is protected externally with a mesh grille in good condition. - 7.2 Window 11 is protected externally with mesh grille in good condition. - 7.3 Window 10 has been protected with polycarbonate sheet fixed with 3 putty/mastic which is unsympathetic and has the potential to trap moisture and alternative fixing method should be investigated. - 7.4 Window 9 has been protected with polycarbonate sheet with screw fixing into mortar joints. - 7.5 Window 7 is protected externally by mesh grille in good condition. - 7.6 Window 6 protected externally with mesh grille in good condition.

-- 7.13 Window 21 is protected externally by polycarbonate sheet.
-3 Consideration should be given to removal for cleaning. - 7.14 Window 18 is protected externally by polycarbonate sheet in good condition. - 7.15 Window 17 is protected externally by mesh grille in good condition. - 7.16 Window 16 is partially protected externally by polycarbonate sheet in 3 poor condition, consideration should be given to a replacement complete solution. - 7.17 Window 14 is protected externally by mesh grille in good condition.
+- 7.7 Window 5 is protected externally by mesh grille which is generally in 3 good condition.
+However, the right hand lancet stained glass panels appears to have been damaged following external impact.
+The grille should be repaired or replaced, and the stained glass repaired. - 7.8 Windows 4 and 3 are protected externally by polycarbonate sheet; 3 consideration should be given to remove for cleaning and re-fixing. - 7.9 Stained glass windows within the spiral stair tower are not protected 2 3 no. have been damaged and require repair.
+Consideration should be given to installing protection. - 7.10 Window 2 is protected externally with mesh grille in good condition. - 7.11 Window 1 is protected externally with polycarbonate sheet.
+3 Consideration should be given to removing for cleaning and re-fixing. - 7.12 Windows 24, 20 and 19 are protected externally with mesh grilles, consideration should be given to removal to enable cleaning. - 7.13 Window 23 is protected externally by polycarbonate sheet.
+Consideration should be given to removal for cleaning. - 7.14 Window 21 is protected externally by polycarbonate sheet.
+3 Consideration should be given to removal for cleaning. - 7.15 Window 18 is protected externally by polycarbonate sheet in good 3 condition.
+Consideration should be given to the removal for cleaning and re-fixing. - 7.16 Window 17 is protected externally by mesh grille in good condition. - 7.17 Window 16 is partially protected externally by polycarbonate sheet in 3 poor condition, consideration should be given to a replacement complete solution. - 7.18 Window 14 is protected externally by mesh grille in good condition. - 7.19 Window 13 is protected externally by mesh grille in satisfactory condition although buckled in places.